 French Wikipedia: le premier «éducateur» de la Chine

-The European public was unaware of the sheng(ren), the single most important concept in Chinese Classical thought.
-In contrast the public was well aware of buddhas and bodhisattvas in Indian traditions.
+The Western public was kept completely ignorant of the sheng(ren), the single most important name and concept in Chinese tradition.
+In contrast the European public was well aware of buddhas and bodhisattvas in the Indian traditions.
 So what exactly happened in India that did not repeat itself in China?
-The Sanskrit tradition has kept Buddhas, bodhisattvas and arhats etc. in European writings, but the Chinese tradition has lost shengren and junzi etc. in exchange for rather dull and overused European terminology.
-When that European terminology was translated back into Chinese, China essentially looked Westernized, and certainly felt Christianized: The Bible was sheng jing, the Holy Spirit was sheng ling, and Christmas was sheng dan jie, and so on.
-Yet, whatever false names the European thinker translated or invented, technically the original Chinese text never changed, with the awkward consequence that – especially in the case of Germany – not much what the German thinkers speculated is supported by textual evidence.
+The Sanskrit tradition has kept Buddhas, bodhisattvas and arhats in European writings, but the Chinese tradition has lost shengren and junzi in exchange for rather dull and overused European fiat.
+When the European names were backtranslated into Chinese, China essentially looked westernized… it felt Christian: The Bible was 圣经sheng jing, the Holy Spirit was 圣灵sheng ling, and Christmas was 圣诞节sheng dan jie, and so on.
+Yet, whatever false names the European thinkers translated or invented, obviously the original Chinese text never changed [it’s still there], with the awkward consequence that—especially in the case of Germany—not much what the European thinkers speculated is supported by textual evidence.

 Legge, 1891, 13.3

 Chinese Text Project, 2001-2010

 For all Wikipedia quotes: last date of access: 06/2010

 Paul, 1993, p.
 201

 Engelfried & Jami, p.
 63 ff.